sax/iterative-soa/talk.md

 * Many small refactorings to allow service extraction
 * Feature flags
 * Deploy early and often
-* Do each step is prioritized and completed when necessary
+* Each step prioritized and completed when necessary

 ---